-The Bloodhound Land Speed Record project has announced plans to run the Bloodhound LSR car for the first time on its dry lake bed race track in South Africa in October 2019.
+The Bloodhound Land Speed Record project has confirmed its plans to run the Bloodhound LSR car for the first time on its dry lake bed race track in South Africa next month [October 2019].

 Following successful 200mph UK runway trials at Cornwall Airport Newquay in October 2017, the team will be targeting 500mph – a key milestone on the journey to setting a new world land speed record.